ContextMark/CML/paper/CSE.md

-### Fuzzy Semantics
+### 3.5.
+Fuzzy Semantics

-The **CSE paradigm** deliberately avoids expressing explicit numerical weights.
-Instead, it focuses solely on encoding **the original semantic structure**, using the intrinsic semantics of **tokens** and **structural composition** to implicitly convey weighting cues and prioritization to LLMs.
+The CSE paradigm deliberately avoids expressing explicit numerical weights.
+Instead, it focuses solely on encoding the original semantic structure, using the intrinsic semantics of tokens and structural composition to implicitly convey weighting cues and prioritization to LLMs.
 These implicit signals may then indirectly influence weight computation during inference.

-- Each **semantic token** encapsulates **multiple potential meanings**.
+- Each semantic token encapsulates multiple potential meanings.
-- Each **relation separator** is defined with **one or more semantic relationship types**.
+- Each relation separator is defined with one or more semantic relationship types.
-- A single relation separator may represent **multiple relationship semantics**.
-If the exact weighting priority cannot be directly inferred from the separator, the LLM can **indirectly reason** about the actual semantic relationship and its relative importance based on the context provided by the surrounding semantic tokens.
+- A single relation separator may represent multiple relationship semantics.
+If the exact weighting priority cannot be directly inferred from the separator, the LLM can indirectly reason about the actual semantic relationship and its relative importance based on the context provided by the surrounding semantic tokens.

-This **tolerance for ambiguity** introduces a critical feature: **adaptive contextual dynamics** [12].
-It enables semantic contexts to be **stored independently** or **distributed across systems**, and dynamically **composed and weighted** at runtime based on real-time contextual conditions—or even under varying reasoning algorithms.
+This tolerance for ambiguity introduces a critical feature: adaptive contextual dynamics [12].
+It enables semantic contexts to be stored independently or distributed across systems, and dynamically composed and weighted at runtime based on real-time contextual conditions—or even under varying reasoning algorithms.

 ![image-20250419104035008](./assets/image-20250419104035008.png)

-From the perspective of knowledge governance architecture, the **CSE paradigm advocates a “separation of powers”** among **original knowledge content**, **contextual annotations**, and **LLM weights**, rather than distilling all semantic and knowledge content entirely into the model’s weight parameters.
+From the perspective of knowledge governance architecture, the CSE paradigm advocates a “separation of powers” among original knowledge content, contextual annotations, and LLM weights, rather than distilling all semantic and knowledge content entirely into the model’s weight parameters.

-### Format Encoding
+### 3.7.
+Format Encoding

 On top of freely composable semantic expressions, formalized encoding is applied to produce the final contextual semantic markup.